Do ImageNet Classifiers Generalize to ImageNet?: Potential Causes of Accuracy Drops

 \paragraph{Adaptivity Gap.} We call the term $\ermloss_{\Dtest} - \ermloss_{\dist}$ the \emph{adaptivity gap}.
 It measures how much adapting the model $\fhat$ to the test set $\Dtest$ causes the test error $\ermloss_{\Dtest}$ to underestimate the population loss $\ermloss_{\dist}$.
-If we assumed that our model $\fhat$ is independent of the test set $\Dtest$, this terms would follow the same concentration laws as the generalization gap $\ermloss_{\dist'} - \ermloss_{\Dtest'}$ above\iftoggle{isicml}{ (see Appendix \ref{app:randomness})}{}.
+If we assumed that our model $\fhat$ is independent of the test set $\Dtest$, this terms would follow the same concentration laws as the generalization gap $\ermloss_{\dist'} - \ermloss_{\Dtest'}$ above.
 But this assumption is undermined by the common practice of tuning model hyperparameters directly on the test set, which introduces dependencies between the model $\fhat$ and the test set $\Dtest$.
 In the extreme case, this can be seen as training directly on the test set.
-But milder forms of adaptivity may also artificially inflate accuracy scores by increasing the gap between $\ermloss_{\Dtest}$ and $\ermloss_{\dist}$ beyond the purely random error.

-\paragraph{Distribution Gap.} We call the term $\ermloss_{\dist} - \ermloss_{\dist'}$ the \emph{distribution gap}.
+But milder forms of adaptivity may also artificially inflate accuracy scores by increasing the gap between $\ermloss_{\Dtest}$ and $\ermloss_{\dist}$ beyond the purely random error. \paragraph{Distribution Gap.} We call the term $\ermloss_{\dist} - \ermloss_{\dist'}$ the \emph{distribution gap}.
 It quantifies how much the change from the original distribution $\dist$ to our new distribution $\dist'$ affects the model $\fhat$.
 Note that this term is not influenced by random effects but quantifies the systematic difference between sampling the original and new test sets.
 While we went to great lengths to minimize such systematic differences, in practice it is hard to argue whether two high-dimensional distributions are exactly the same.
 We typically lack a precise definition of either distribution, and collecting a real dataset involves a plethora of design choices.